 Where can I spot future stars?

-The Sky Bet Supreme Novices’ Hurdle is traditionally greeted by the deafening yet spine-tingling Cheltenham roar from spectators but despite it being a quieter curtain-raiser this year, this race is always a hotspot for future talent with past winners including Altior, Brave Inca and last year’s victor, the Nicky Henderson-trained Shishkin.
-Likewise on Friday, the JCB Triumph Hurdle for four-year-olds is the big target for the country’s best juvenile hurdlers – the dual Grand National winner Tiger Roll was first past the post in the race in 2014.
+The Sky Bet Supreme Novices’ Hurdle is greeted by the deafening yet spine-tingling Cheltenham roar from spectators, and this race is always a hotspot for future talent with past winners including Altior, Brave Inca and 2020’s victor, the Nicky Henderson-trained Shishkin.
+Likewise on Friday, the JCB Triumph Hurdle for four-year-olds is the big target for the country’s best juvenile hurdlers – the dual Grand National winner Tiger Roll was first past the post in the race in 2014 and has since repeated that success twice.

 Can I buy tickets?